Vinni5656/DSAverse/CONTRIBUTING.md

-# 🤝 Contributing to DSAverseX
+# 🤝 Contributing to DSAverse

-Thank you for your interest in contributing to **🌌 DSAverseX: A Community-driven Library of Algorithm and Data Structure Solutions**.
+Thank you for your interest in contributing to **🌌 DSAverse: A Community-driven Library of Algorithm and Data Structure Solutions**.
 This guide will show you how to add your code, suggest improvements, and support fellow contributors.

 ---